Watch / Book Overviews / New Testament Overviews

 Philippians

-The book of Philippians shows how living as a Christian means seeing your own story as a living expression of Jesus' story.
-Knowing Jesus is a deeply personal and transformative encounter.
-We are to imitate his way of life.
-Even in our suffering, we can be content as we follow Jesus' ways and draw closer to him.
-While our true citizenship is in heaven, we can enjoy a close connection to Jesus and an awareness of his love and presence now that gives us hope in the darkest of circumstances.
+The book of Philippians shows how living as a Christian means seeing your story as a living expression of Jesus’ story.
+While our true citizenship is in Heaven, we can enjoy a close connection to Jesus and an awareness of his love and presence on Earth that gives us hope in the darkest of circumstances.

 9:14